-• The ROPS should be in the vertical position for normal operation.
+The ROPS should be in the vertical position for normal operation.
+Insure that the seat plate pins are in the lock position.
 WEAR the seatbelt when the ROPS is in the vertical position.

 ROPS in Folded Position

 A folding ROPS allows the overall height of the machine to be reduced for increased clearance to get into a low ceiling height trailer or under low hanging branches.
 DO NOT wear the seatbelt when the ROPS is folded.
 Stop the machine and restore the ROPS to the vertical position as soon as the need for increased clearance is past.